 The past of Takekogei, bamboo craft. (竹工芸)

-Takekogei, bamboo craft, is a craft work that uses bamboo.
+Takekogei, a bamboo craft, is a craft work that uses bamboo.

-In Japan, it has been cultivated for a long time because its evergreen, upright shape is considered auspicious.
+It has been cultivated in Japan for a long time because its evergreen, upright shape is considered auspicious.

 Throughout the periods, after Sen Norikyu’s mastery of wabi-cha, bamboo tools were invented in the world of tea ceremony.

-The skill and technique of using bamboo has been passed down to the present day, and many elaborate works that cannot be made by machines are still being produced today.
+The skill and technique of using bamboo have been passed down to the present day, and many elaborate works that machines cannot make are still being produced today.

 Features of the Bamboo craft, Takekogei

-Bamboo has the characteristics of pliable, resilient and resistant to breakage.
+Bamboo has the characteristics of being pliable, resilient, and resistant to breakage.

-It can be used not only as it is, but also as a bamboo string, Takehigo, to make a variety of other kinds of things.
+It can be used not only as it is but also as a bamboo string, Takehigo, to make various other kinds of things.

-From daily necessities such as colander and baskets to musical instruments, bamboo swords, and construction materials, the use of bamboo products is really diverse.
+From daily necessities such as colanders and baskets to musical instruments, bamboo swords, and construction materials, bamboo products are diverse.

-Bamboo products are also used for tea ceremony, flower arrangement and interior decoration, enriching people’s lives.
+Bamboo products are also used for tea ceremonies, flower arrangements, and interior decoration, enriching people’s lives.

 A variety of bamboo crafts